Outcall

 1. Edit a file in /etc/outcall/rules.d/.

-A rule that compiles but never matches is almost always wrong — the agent is either bypassing it (DNS instead of HTTP), or you've over-scoped the condition.
+A rule that compiles but never matches is almost always wrong — the agent is either bypassing it (DNS instead of HTTP), you've over-scoped the condition, or you've referenced a field that doesn't exist in the binding table above (which raises a warn! in the daemon log with the rule id and error, and is treated as no-match).

 Pitfalls